Do I need planning permission?

 for more information on building control please visit LABC Front Door | Home improvements & building regulations advice for homeowners and builders.
 LABC is a not-for-profit membership organisation that represents all local authority building control teams in England and Wales (with around 3,800 members in their national network).
 Their local teams will work with you to help you comply with the building regulations.

-Our planning advice service is restricted currently
+Our planning advice service is temporarily suspended

-If possible we ask that you call between the hours of 10-12 & 2-4 daily; please note if you call outside of these times we may not be able to answer your call.
+Our switchboard remains open, if possible we ask that you call between the hours of 10-12 & 2-4 daily; please note if you call outside of these times we may not be able to answer your call.